interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 Resources flow to what enables self-actualization
 - Not charity or altruism - mutual enabling
-- Providers invest in their own self-actualization by responding to claims
+- Providers invest in their own self-actualization by allocating to needs
 - Everyone is both enabling and enabled
 - Non-zero-sum: your enabling others IS your self-actualization